HieuNguyenVu/scully-personal-website/blog/after-2-months-left-my-job.md

 **I just example two posts above to tell about what I do, they are still not enough, I need to update it more.
 But at least, I know what I missing, and what I need to learn.**
 All knowledge I learned was noted in some posts, I summarize knowledge from many sources, quote them and explain them and try to explain it one more time again for the reader, this way makes me get more understanding.

+**I also try some technologies which I never had opportunities to use in my work.
+It's quite amazing, I will write about them in another post.**

 ### 3. Update my CV